scitran/client/BIDS.md

 ## Downloading

-Not fully tested yet with the new SDK.
+Not converted yet with to the new SDK.
+Next weekend's project.

      projectLabel = 'The FW project label'
      bidsDir = st.bidsDownload(projectLabel,'destination',<destination directory>);